jinyoungch/xyz/posts/thoughts/on-curiosity.md

 **what explains the gap between the coffee prices we pay as consumers<sup>1</sup> and the compensation of coffee farmers?**

-Peter's research found that a big part of why this gap exists has a lot to do with the farmers' lack of awareness— specifically with regards to their coffee's [objective market value](https://youtu.be/Vw2FlVV3N3c?t=130).
+Peter found that a big part of why this gap exists has a lot to do with the farmers' lack of awareness— specifically with regards to their coffee's [objective market value](https://youtu.be/Vw2FlVV3N3c?t=130).

 In most cases, **coffee producers**— whether that term refers to farmers who work the land, or representatives who liaise between the farmers and the external buyers— live and work in some of the most remote parts of the world, along what is known as the [coffee belt](https://en.wikipedia.org/wiki/Coffee_bean#/media/File:Bean_belt_(top_20_coffee_producers_2011).svg).